 The School of Distance Education provides information about a variety of online programs and courses offered by Andrews University, Griggs University and the Consortium of Adventist Colleges and Universities.

-How much will it cost to study online?
+How much does it cost to study online?

 AU Bulletin - School of Distance Education